How to Rebrand your Instagram and Social Media After a Logo Redesign

 When uploading a graphic to social media, PNG files are usually best.
 PNG files are designed to work best on digital platforms, and they support transparent backgrounds, so you can place your design on top of any color background without that white box you see in JPG files (see below).
 Also make sure your image files are at a high resolution – at least 300 pixels per inch (ppi) – to help avoid blurriness.

-Please DON’T use a JPG logo file like this when making graphics for social media.
+Please don’t use a JPG logo file like this when making graphics for social media!

 3. Size Your Images Correctly

 Let’s say you’ve taken the time to create the perfect cover photo for your Facebook page, but when you click “upload,” part of your image gets cut off.
 SO frustrating!
-But there’s a simple way to help avoid this problem – use the right graphic dimensions!
+But there’s a simple way to help avoid this problem – use the right graphic dimensions.
 Social media platforms are always changing their image sizes, so make sure you’re using the most updated dimensions.
 Sprout Social’s Always Up-to-Date Guide to Social Media Image Sizes is a great resource for this.

 4. Let Your Logos Shine

 Another side note: Not all businesses should use a logo as their profile photo!
 For example, let’s say you’re a photographer or designer.
 If you mostly post photos from shoots or mockups of client work, that’s fine!
 But potential clients won’t know what you look like, and people want to know who they might be working with!
-If this sounds like your business, it might be smart to use a photo of yourself as your profile image instead.
+If this sounds like your business, it‘s smart to use a photo of yourself as your profile image instead.

 And while we’re on the subject, please don’t put a dark version of your logo on a dark background!
-This also goes for putting your logo over a busy background – just don’t do it!
-Your logo should always stand out and be easily visible, so contrast is key!!
+This also goes for putting your logo over a busy background – just don’t do it.
+Your logo should always stand out and be easily visible, so contrast is key!

 5. Utilize White Space

-White space (sometimes called negative space) is the empty space around or between design elements.
 Designers use white space to balance design elements, call attention to a graphic or piece of text, and prevent a design from becoming too busy.
 White space gives the viewer’s eye a break and promotes a sense of calm.
 Some minimalist brands even use extra white space in their designs for a higher sense of luxury.

 White space is the empty space around or between a design element.
 It doesn’t have to be white – it can be any solid color, a pattern, or a background image.